 Incomplete applications will not be considered; it is the applicant's responsibility to ensure that all application materials have been received before the deadline.

-If you want to be considered for a Graduate Teaching Associateship (GTA) or to be nominated to the University Fellowship Competition, your application must be complete (ALL application materials received including letters of reference and test scores) by November 30th.
+If you want to be considered for a Graduate Teaching Associateship (GTA) or to be nominated to the University Fellowship Competition, your application must be complete (ALL application materials received including letters of reference and optional test scores) by November 30th.
 Since you are relying on your recommenders to submit their letters of recommendation by the deadline, you should submit your application well in advance and inform your recommenders of the deadline date.
 Submitting an application within days of the deadline does not allow enough time for your recommenders to submit their letters.
 Incomplete applications will not be forwarded for review.
 Departmental funding decisions are typically made after the University Fellowship Competition in late February/early March.
 Late applications will be considered on a case by case basis.

 - $60 domestic